J71 Autopark

 Version II has the pump and reservoir located under the coach, on the passenger side of the transmission and slightly aft - - up against the right hand frame rail.
 The reservoir can be seen thru a cutout in the metal box that shields it and the other AutoPark goodies.
 We've attached a picture of the reservoir.
 If you have this reservoir, AND a foot applied parking brake pedal, you have a Version II.

-Version III (J71) is on the Workhorse chassis.
+Version III (J71) is on the OEM chassis.
 It has NO FOOT PEDAL for application of the parking brake, and instead has the yellow knob on the dashboard.

 Return to top